Ian Curtis: Joy Division

-At a July 1976 Sex Pistols gig at Manchester's Lesser Free Trade Hall, Curtis encountered three childhood school friends named Bernard Sumner, Peter Hook and Terry Mason.
-The trio informed Curtis—whom they had seen at earlier punk gigs at The Electric Circus—of their intentions to form a band and Curtis informed them of his then-recent efforts to do likewise, before proposing himself as both their singer and lyricist.
+On the 20th of July 1976, Curtis attended the Sex Pistols gig at Manchester's Lesser Free Trade Hall, where he encountered three childhood school friends named Bernard Sumner, Peter Hook and Terry Mason.
+The trio informed Curtis – whom they had seen previously attending gigs at the Electric Circus donning a donkey jacket with the word "HATE" on the back – of their intentions to form a band.
+Curtis informed them of his then-recent efforts to do likewise, before proposing himself as both their singer and lyricist.
 Initially, Mason became the band's drummer, but his rehearsal sessions were largely unproductive and he briefly became the band's manager.
 The group then unsuccessfully attempted to recruit several drummers before selecting Stephen Morris in August 1977.
-The band was later managed by Rob Gretton, who—having already seen Joy Division perform live at local venues such as Rafters—offered to become their manager in 1978.
+The band was later managed by Rob Gretton, who – having already seen Joy Division perform live at local venues such as Rafters – offered to become their manager in 1978.

-Initially, the band named themselves "Warsaw", from the title of a song on David Bowie's then-recent album Low, but as this name somewhat conflicted with that of a London-based group named Warsaw Pakt they renamed themselves Joy Division.
-This moniker was derived from the 1955 novel The House of Dolls, which featured a Nazi concentration camp with a sexual slavery wing called the "Joy Division".
-The cover of the band's first EP depicted a drawing of a Hitler Youth beating a drum and the A-side contained a song, "Warsaw", which was a musical retelling of the life of Nazi leader Rudolf Hess.
+Initially, the band named themselves "Warsaw", from the song title “Warszawa” on David Bowie's then-recent album Low.
+However, as this name somewhat conflicted with that of a London-based group named Warsaw Pakt, Warsaw renamed themselves Joy Division.
+This moniker was derived from the 1953 novella The House of Dolls, which featured a Nazi concentration camp with a sexual slavery wing called the "Joy Division".
+The cover of the band's first EP depicted a drawing of a Hitler Youth beating a drum and the A-side contained a song, "Warsaw", which was a musical retelling of the life of leading member of the Nazi Party, Rudolf Hess.

 After founding Factory Records with Alan Erasmus, Tony Wilson signed the band to his label following its first appearance on the TV music show he hosted, So It Goes, in September 1978.
 This appearance had been largely prompted by an abusive letter sent to Wilson by Curtis and saw the band play the song "Shadowplay".

 While performing with Joy Division, Curtis became known for his quiet and awkward demeanour and a unique dancing style reminiscent of the epileptic seizures he began experiencing in late 1978.
 Although predominantly a singer, Curtis also played guitar on a handful of tracks (usually when Sumner was playing synthesizer; "Incubation" and a Peel session version of "Transmission" were rare instances when both Sumner and Curtis played guitar).
 Initially, Curtis played Sumner's Shergold Masquerader, but in September 1979 he acquired his own guitar, a Vox Phantom VI Special which had many built-in effects used both live and in studio.
 This included a repeat effect misspelled as "replat" on the control panel.
 Curtis used the guitar on Joy Division's early 1980 European tour and in the video for "Love Will Tear Us Apart".